|Ship Class||Fletcher-class Destroyer|

 ww2dbaseSources: the Last Stand of the Tin Can Sailors, United States Navy Dictionary of American Naval Fighting Ships.

-USS Johnston Operational Timeline
+Johnston Operational Timeline

 |27 Oct 1943||Johnston was commissioned into service.|